 We have a cultivar called ‘Spinners’, which was discovered by Peter Chappell, the creator of the Hampshire garden of the same name.
 This is planted in Lady Anne’s Arboretum with a selection of other Liquidambar.

 This tree is great for a smaller garden; to get the best vibrancy, plant in a sheltered but open aspect.

 Read about Spinners Garden, an RHS Partner Garden

-Though regarded by some as less than hardy, I would suggest a sheltered, well-drained and sunny site that has had a bit of organic matter added.
-It thrives out of doors at Rosemoor and looks stunning in our Fruit and Vegetable Garden planted on the south facing wall.
+Though it’s regarded by some as less than hardy, I would suggest a sheltered, well-drained and sunny site that has had a bit of organic matter added.
+It thrives outdoors at Rosemoor and looks stunning in our Fruit and Vegetable Garden, planted on the south-facing wall.

 More about Nerine 'Zeal Giant'

 Autumn wouldn’t be the same without Cyclamen hederifolium.
 Here, the flowers drift through the woodland under mature beech trees and are dotted under the shrubs on the Winter Walk.